jfgiraud/rearrange/README.md

 Description
 ===========

-**oc** is a small utility to count occurences of a string or pattern in each line of files.
+**rearr** is a small utility to rearrange sections in each line of files.

-The destination directory will contain 3 sub-directories: `bin`, `share` and `man`.
+It can remove and duplicate sections and also change the order of sections.

 Installation
 ============

+The destination directory will contain 3 sub-directories: `bin`, `share` and `man`.

 **Using git repo.**